 Overall Successes: Kings Canyon Online continues to work with our authorized district to support a clean and safe environment which allows students the opportunity to attain social, emotional, and academic achievement.
 Action 5.2 provides for the students of Kings Canyon Online to be recognized in a manner that is unique.
 An online learning environment can be difficult for staff to rate progress socially, emotionally, and academically.
-However, the staff at Kings Canyon Online have created a system that not only supports this progress, but allows students to set goals and work toward achieving them.
+However, the staff at Kings Canyon Online continues to implement a system that not only supports this progress, but allows students to set goals and work toward achieving them.

-Overall Challenges: The challenges for the 2023-2024 school year were continuing to provide incentive trips that would encourage each student in the social, emotional, and academic goals set by themselves and the staff.
-This was due to a post-pandemic climate and the struggle to keep students connected to school.
-Students and parents have now expressed that they are eager for incentive trips to take place, so that Kings Canyon Online students will have multiple chances to participate.
+Overall Challenges: Challenges for the 2024-2025 school year were to provide incentive trips that would encourage each student in the social, emotional, and academic goals set by themselves and the staff.
+Students and parents have expressed excitement for the variety of incentive trips that are scheduled, so that Kings Canyon Online students will have multiple chances to participate.